Pope Pius XII: Holocaust

-Cardinal Maglione handed Harold Tittmann a response to the letter on 10 October.
+Secretary of State Maglione handed Harold Tittmann a response to the letter on 10 October.
 The note thanked Washington for passing on the intelligence, and confirmed that reports of severe measures against the Jews had reached the Vatican from other sources, though it had not been possible to "verify their accuracy".
 Nevertheless, Maglione stated, "every opportunity is being taken by the Holy See, however, to mitigate the suffering of these unfortunate people".
-According to David Kertzer's The Pope at War, Monsignor Domenico Tardini "told the British envoy to the Vatican in mid-December [1942] that the Pope couldn't speak out about Nazi atrocities because the Vatican hadn't been able to verify the information".
+According to David Kertzer's The Pope at War, Monsignor Tardini "told the British envoy to the Vatican in mid-December [1942] that the Pope couldn't speak out about Nazi atrocities because the Vatican hadn't been able to verify the information".

-In December 1942, when Tittmann asked Cardinal Secretary of State Maglione if Pius would issue a proclamation similar to the Allied declaration "German Policy of Extermination of the Jewish Race", Maglione replied that the Vatican was "unable to denounce publicly particular atrocities".
-Pius XII directly explained to Tittman that he could not name the Nazis without at the same time mentioning the Bolsheviks.
+In December 1942, when Tittmann asked Maglione if Pius would issue a proclamation similar to the Allied declaration "German Policy of Extermination of the Jewish Race", Maglione replied that the Vatican was "unable to denounce publicly particular atrocities".
+Pius directly stated to Tittman that he could not name the Nazis without at the same time mentioning the Bolsheviks.

-On 14 December 1942, the German Jesuit and German resistance activist Lothar König wrote to Reverend Robert Leiber, the Pope's private secretary and a liaison to the Resistance, to inform him that his sources had confirmed approximately 6,000 Polish and Jewish people were being killed every day in "SS-furnaces" located in an area of what was then German-occupied Poland and is now part of western Ukraine.
+On 14 December 1942, the German Jesuit and German resistance activist Lothar König wrote to Robert Leiber, the Pope's private secretary and a liaison to the Resistance, to inform him that his sources had confirmed approximately 6,000 Polish and Jewish people were being killed every day in "SS-furnaces" located in an area of what was then German-occupied Poland and is now part of western Ukraine.
 It also referenced the Nazi death camps at Auschwitz and Dachau.
 Giovanni Coco, an archivist in the Vatican Apostolic Archive, said that König urged the Holy See to withhold this information to protect the lives of his sources in the resistance.

-Following the Nazi/Soviet invasion of Poland, Pius XII's Summi Pontificatus called for the sympathy of the whole world towards Poland, where "the blood of countless human beings, even noncombatants" was being spilled.
-Pius never publicly condemned the Nazi massacre of 1,800,000–1,900,000 Poles, overwhelmingly Catholic (including 2,935 members of the Catholic clergy).
-In late 1942, Pius XII advised German and Hungarian bishops to speak out against the massacres on the Eastern Front.
-In his 1942 Christmas Eve message, he expressed concern for "those hundreds of thousands, who ... sometimes only by reason of their nationality or race, are marked down for death or progressive extinction.
-On 7 April 1943, Msgr.
-Tardini, one of Pius XII's closest advisors, advised Pius XII that it would be politically advantageous after the war to take steps to help Slovak Jews.
+Following the Nazi/Soviet invasion of Poland, Pius's Summi Pontificatus called for the sympathy of the whole world towards Poland, where "the blood of countless human beings, even noncombatants" was being spilled.
+He never publicly condemned the Nazi massacre of 1,800,000–1,900,000 non-Jewish Poles, overwhelmingly Catholic (including 2,935 members of the Catholic clergy).
+In late 1942, he advised German and Hungarian bishops to speak out against the massacres on the Eastern Front.
+In his 1942 Christmas Eve message, Pius expressed concern for "those hundreds of thousands, who... sometimes only by reason of their nationality or race, are marked down for death or progressive extinction.
+In April 1943, Tardini advised him that it would be politically advantageous after the war to take steps to help Slovak Jews.